Skip to main content

 export NOVA_CONTROLPLANE_CONTEXT=nova

-Both workload clusters are connected to the Nova Control Plane.
-We will use the names of those clusters in the SchedulePolicy.
-You can check how your clusters are named in the Nova Control Plane:
+We check that both the workload clusters are connected to the Nova Control Plane.
+We will use the names of these clusters in the SchedulePolicy.

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get clusters